Dzvezdana/introduction-to-postgresql/README.md

  If you're **really** stuck you can take a look at the *solutions* branch.

 ## US President Database
 In this exercise we will work with the **US Presidents Database**, which contains 7 tables.

-All information in RDBMs is in the form of tables (relation).
+**Note**: All information in RDBMs is in the form of tables (relation).
 All tables are two-dimensional, having a specific number of columns, and a variable number of unordered rows.

 The `PRESIDENTS` table contains the following information: